longgggg1310/every-day-leetcode/README.md

 To get started with Every-Day-Leetcode (Java), follow these steps:

 1. Clone the repository: `git clone https://github.com/longgggg1310/every-day-leetcode.git`
-2. Navigate to the Java directory: `cd Every-Day-Leetcode/Java`
+2. Navigate to the Java directory: `cd Every-Day-Leetcode`
 3. Start solving Leetcode problems in Java!

 ## Usage